-You have a voice.
-What are you going to do with it?
+You have a voice, so what are you going to do with it?

 When tragedy hits, people band together, but when times are uneventful, people gossip, backstab, and hate.
 It happens in the workplace, families, and, of course, the blogging community.
 I often feel discouraged and disappointed from it all, and often wonder why we indulge in tearing others down?